Malpermesita Records (France)

 It offers four brutal yet magical doom metal oriented songs with a variety I have not seen since early Paramaciaum and Asunder.
-This band is from France, home of many other great metal artists.
+This band is from Belgium, home of many other great metal artists.
 Their band consists of five members.
-Their hometown is Liege, Belgium.
+Their hometown is Liege.

 The choir vocals are obviously from someone else other than the main singer which provides very deep growling menacing box whereas the other vocals that accompany most of the songs is very church like in its presentation.
 Very great vocals so just because I say church like does not necessarily make it a bad thing.

 The tones of the guitars are crisp, slow and tuned low.
 The powerful song that is Ocean first swallows you in its vastness.
 Fading Bliss Mountain starts off slow with very great melodies.
 The choir vocals take over there on the most part.
 Forest and Desert is two very different tracks as well but still offer some similarities between them.
 Very Black Wreath sounding.